tobyhodges/carpentries.org/_posts/2018/08/2018-08-27-instructor-development-committee.md

 The discussion came about from an acknowledgement that "Mentoring" implied that the Committee focussed solely on mentoring activities such as the Mentoring Groups Program (more on which below).
-While it's true that part of what we do is to support the amazing work that Kari Jordan and others do with the Groups, that's only one aspect of the conversations that we have at our monthly meetings and the activity of the Committee members outside of those meetings.
-We also coordinate the instructor discussion sessions, which [I've gushed about before][discussion-blogpost], and would love to work more on new projects to support the development of our instructor community.
+While it's true that part of what we do is to support the amazing work that Kari Jordan and others do withmentoring groups, that's only one aspect of the conversations that we have at our monthly meetings and the activity of the Committee members outside of those meetings.

+We also
+coordinate the instructor discussion sessions, which [I've gushed about before][discussion-blogpost], and would love to work more on new projects to support the development of our instructor community.
 We proposed the name change to reflect this, and to reduce the potential for confusion around the naming of our repositories and mailing lists (we currently have lists called _mentoring_, _mentees_, and _mentors_).

-In practical terms, what this means is that our repository will change name/URL, so those of you who have a clone of that repo will need to update your remote to reflect that.
-I'll send instructions to achieve that out to the mailing list soon.
+In practical terms, what this means is that our repository will change its name/URL, so those of you who have a clone of that repo will need to update your remote to reflect that.
+I'll send instructions on how to achieve that to the mailing list soon.
 Speaking of the mailing list, that will also change address but no one need re-subscribe: we can transfer the subscriptions over.
 Some of us will also be working to update the wording on the Carpentries website and in our various